 How to Get Started with Language Processing Tools in Your Hiring Workflow

 Run a parallel test.
-Pick a role you're actively filling.
-Source candidates using your current method and simultaneously run the same search through an AI-powered tool.
-Compare the candidate pools: overlap, unique finds in each, and quality.
+Pick a role you’re actively filling.
+Source talent using your current method and simultaneously run the same search through an AI-powered tool.
+Compare the pools: overlap, unique finds in each, and quality.
 This gives you concrete data on what the language processing adds beyond your existing workflow.

 Frequently Asked Questions

-What are NLP tools for recruitment?
+What is NLP in recruitment?

 How is NLP different from keyword matching in recruiting?